DESIRE6G/IML-CP-Proxy/README.md

 If you want to only extend or override some fields of the `test_config.json` placed into the test case folder, you can create a `test_case_extend.json`, that does not override fully the base config.
 This feature is for further redundancy decrease.

+##  Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.